- I already have programmable thermostats, why do I need Open Kitchen/SiteSage thermostats?

 Depending on the complexity of your location, including the number of RTUs, the amount of equipment, and the number of temperature and other sensors that need to be installed, installation time per location should be less than a day (usually less than half a day).
 As soon as the system has been installed, HVAC and other controls are live and data will start to be uploaded to the cloud.

-Does SiteSage cause any disruption to customers or staff?
+Does Open Kitchen/SiteSage cause any disruption to customers or staff?

-SiteSage can be installed when your store is open with no disruption or loss of revenue.
-SiteSage actually will help to preserve your customers’ comfort by ensuring that proper thermostat settings are observed, and because SiteSage analytics enable predictive maintenance, it reduces downtime.
-SiteSage controls simplify opening and closing procedures for staff by automating equipment start-up and shut-down.
-Maintenance is also simplified, which saves your staff time, because maintenance professionals can see the condition of any monitored equipment in the SiteSage app, in real time, making diagnosing problems much easier.
-And, for those with kitchen equipment, SiteSage helps enhance food safety and food quality.
+Open Kitchen/SiteSage can be installed when your facility is open with no disruption or loss of revenue.
+Open Kitchen/SiteSage actually will help to preserve your customers’ comfort by ensuring that proper thermostat settings are observed, and because Open Kitchen/SiteSage analytics enable predictive maintenance, it reduces downtime.
+Open Kitchen/SiteSage controls simplify opening and closing procedures for staff by automating equipment start-up and shut-down.
+Maintenance is also simplified, which saves your staff time, because maintenance professionals can see the condition of any monitored equipment in the Open Kitchen/SiteSage app, in real-time, making diagnosing problems much easier.
+And, for those with kitchen equipment, Open Kitchen helps enhance food safety and food quality.

 How much does it cost?

-SiteSage’s cost depends on the number and complexity of your locations, as well as the SiteSage modules you choose to use (Control, Equipment Monitoring, Asset Management, Bill Management and Smart Kitchen).
-Payback for the cost of SiteSage is achieved in less than two years, and sometimes in less than one year.
+Open Kitchen/SiteSage’s cost depends on the number and complexity of your locations, as well as the Open Kitchen/SiteSage modules you choose to use.
+Payback for the cost of Open Kitchen/SiteSage is achieved in less than two years, and sometimes in less than one year.
 You can read some case studies here.

 What kind of support do you provide?

-A Customer Success Manager (CSM), available from 8 am to 6 pm ET, is assigned to every commercial customer during the Pilot phase at no additional cost.
-The CSM will help you make the most of your SiteSage system by proactively reaching out regarding issues they’ve discovered, making sure installation goes smoothly, helping you to train your staff if needed, and offering technical support.
+A Customer Success Manager (CSM), available 24/7, 365 days of the year, is assigned to every commercial customer during the Pilot phase at no additional cost.
+The CSM will help you make the most of your Open Kitchen/SiteSage system by proactively reaching out regarding issues they’ve discovered, making sure installation goes smoothly, helping you to train your staff if needed, and offering technical support.
 Multiple CSM service plans are available after the Pilot.

 How do you connect everything to the Internet?

-The SiteSage Gateway connects to a Wi-Fi network, Ethernet, or a cellular network, depending on your preference.
-SiteSage has been certified PCI DSS 3.1 Level 1 compliant.
-Learn more about SiteSage architecture and security here.
+The Open Kitchen/SiteSage Gateway connects to a Wi-Fi network, Ethernet, or a cellular network, depending on your preference.
+Open Kitchen/SiteSage has been certified PCI DSS 3.2 Level 1 compliant.
+Learn more about Open Kitchen architecture and security here and the SiteSage architecture and security here.

 How much time do you need from me?

-SiteSage is designed to minimize the time required from the customer team both during installation and during the Pilot program, as well as thereafter.
-SiteSage can be provisioned to be a “set it and forget it” tool, automating and enforcing efficient control settings without any customer intervention required, and alerting you to issues only when they need your attention.
-Powerhouse Dynamics Customer Success Managers also provide services to make implementation and on-boarding as simple as possible, including configuring the controls and setting up all of the initial reports and alerts.
+Open Kitchen/SiteSage is designed to minimize the time required from the customer team both during installation and during the Pilot program, as well as thereafter.
+Open Kitchen/SiteSage can be provisioned to be a “set it and forget it” tool, automating and enforcing efficient control settings without any customer intervention required, and alerting you to issues only when they need your attention.
+Powerhouse Dynamics Customer Success Managers also provide services to make implementation and onboarding as simple as possible, including configuring the controls and setting up all of the initial reports and alerts.
 After the Pilot, we offer several support packages, including the option for a nearly “hands-off” service.

 If the internet goes down, do I lose control of everything?